home-assistant/home-assistant.io/source/_integrations/trend.markdown

 If the optional `sample_duration` and `max_samples` parameters are specified then multiple samples can be stored and used to detect long-term trends.

 Each time the state changes, a new sample is stored along with the sample time.
-Samples older than sample_duration seconds will be discarded.
-The max_samples parameter must be large enough to store sensor updates over the requested duration.
-If you want to trend over two hours and your sensor updates every 120s then then max_samples must be at least 60, eg 7200/120 = 60.
+Samples older than `sample_duration` seconds will be discarded.
+The `max_samples` parameter must be large enough to store sensor updates over the requested duration.
+If you want to trend over two hours and your sensor updates every 120s then then `max_samples` must be at least 60, i.e., 7200/120 = 60.

 A trend line is then fitted to the available samples, and the gradient of this line is compared to `min_gradient` to determine the state of the trend sensor.